Hangul orthography: South Korean punctuation

 South Korean punctuation largely follows Western practice, with some exceptions.
-Examples of exceptions include 『 』 or ≪ ≫; either of these sets of characters can be put around titles of works.
+Examples of exceptions include 『 』 or ≪ ≫ (Note: Using the exact characters used on the South Korean orthography website.
+The National Institute of Korean Language stated that it does not prescribe Unicode code points.); either of these sets of characters can be put around titles of works.
 Also, the tilde (~) can be used to indicate ranges of numbers or dates, as well as distances.

 Spaces are used in Hangul.
 As with most other scripts, practices around spaces are somewhat arbitrary and ambiguous because it is difficult to define what a word is.
 Spacing is considered to be one of the most difficult aspects of Hangul orthography; many native Korean speakers do not use spaces properly or sometimes even at all.
 In general, spaces are inserted between lexical clusters called eojeol.
 These lexical clusters can be subdivided into various other categories.
 Each eojeol can consist of a word and its subsequent corresponding particles or compounds.
 For example, "학교에 간다" consists of two eojeol separated by a space.
 The first is "학교" (lit. 'school') with an attached adpositional particle "에".
 The second is "간다", a conjugated verb.